-The image streaming component uses two MAVLink messages: A handshake message, DATA_TRANSMISSION_HANDSHAKE, to initiate, control and stop the image streaming; and a data container message, ENCAPSULATED_DATA, to transport the image data.
+The image streaming component uses two MAVLink messages: a handshake message, DATA_TRANSMISSION_HANDSHAKE, to initiate image streaming and describe the image to be sent, and a data container message, ENCAPSULATED_DATA, to transport the image data.

 type: any of the types in the enum MAVLINK_DATA_STREAM_TYPE in mavlink.h,

-payloadspecifies the size of the payload of each data packet (normally 252 bytes),
+payload: Size of the payload of each data packet (normally 252 bytes)

 DATA_TRANSMISSION_HANDSHAKEACK packet with updated image